#WorldEggDay: Here Are 7 Health Benefits Of Eating This ‘SuperFood’ Regularly

 Eggs are an excellent dietary source of choline, a nutrient that facilitates brain development in the foetus and newborn as well as memory function even into old age.
 A single egg contains more than 100 mg of this very important nutrient.

 The most complex part of the body is the brain.
 And for maintaining good health, it is extremely important for you to maintain a healthy brain.
-Eggs contain most of the right vitamins and minerals which are needed for regular functioning of cells, memory, nervous system, and metabolism.
+Eggs contain most of the right vitamins and minerals that are needed for the regular functioning of cells, memory, the nervous system, and metabolism.

 One egg per day will also provide 28% of a pregnant woman’s choline requirement.